AnalystSamwel/AnalystSamwel/README.md

 # 👋 Hi, I’m Samwel (@AnalystSamwel)

 ### 👀 About Me
-I’m a real estate analyst, data enthusiast, and investor with a strong background in **market research, valuation, and investment modeling**.
+I’m a real estate analyst, data enthusiast with a strong background in **market research, valuation, and investment modeling**.
 My expertise lies in **fix-and-flip projects, buy-and-hold strategies, and land valuation**.
 I use data-driven insights to identify lucrative real estate deals and optimize ROI for investors.

 Beyond real estate, I have a deep passion for **data analytics and financial modeling**, using cutting-edge tools to extract valuable insights from large datasets.